 - 1882: Tombstone becomes the county seat of Cochise County.

-- 1884: A devastating fire destroys much of the town, but it is quickly rebuilt.
+- 1884: A devastating fire destroyed much of the town, but the community quickly rebuilt.

-- 1886: Tombstone’s last major silver mine closes, leading to the town’s population and economy decline.
+- 1886: Tombstone’s last primary silver mine closes, leading to the town’s population and economy decline.

-- 1929: A large earthquake damages many of Tombstone’s historic buildings.
+- 1929: An extensive earthquake damages many of Tombstone’s historic buildings.

 - 1962: Tombstone becomes a National Historic Landmark.

 A visit to Tombstone, Arizona, is like taking a step back in time to the days of the Old West.
-The town’s rich history and interesting characters have been immortalized in movies, books, and television shows, making it a popular destination for tourists from all over the world.
+The town’s rich history and fascinating characters have been immortalized in movies, books, and television shows, making it a popular destination for tourists from around the world.

 Whether you’re interested in the infamous gunfight at the O.K.
 Corral, exploring historic saloons and restaurants, or taking a stagecoach ride through the dusty streets of Tombstone, there’s something for everyone in this iconic Western town.

-So, if you’re looking for a true taste of the Old West, grab your cowboy hat, saddle up, and ride off into the sunset to Tombstone, Arizona.
+So, if you’re looking for an authentic taste of the Old West, grab your cowboy hat, saddle up, and ride off into the sunset to Tombstone, Arizona.